 This course is designed for those students whose skills are meeting/approaching the ACTFL intermediate low proficiency benchmark.
 Students will continue to hone listening, speaking, writing and reading skills.
-Hispanic culture is woven into the curriculum via textbook readings, class discussions, videos, and language lab activities.
+Hispanic culture is woven into the curriculum via readings, class discussions, videos, and language lab activities.
 The target for this course is intermediate low.
 This course will be taught 90% in target language.
-Intermediate Spanish II Honors (8046T) Meets Expectations for Student Learning: 1,2,3,4,7 Elective Full Year Grades: 9-12 Honors Prerequisite: Exceeding all academic expectations in Novice Level course and teacher recommendation This course is designed for those students whose skills are meeting/approaching the ACTFL intermediate low proficiency benchmark.
+Intermediate Spanish 2 Honors (8046T) Meets Expectations for Student Learning: 1,2,3,4,7 Elective Full Year Grades: 9-12 Honors Prerequisite: Exceeding all academic expectations in Novice Level course and teacher recommendation This course is designed for those students whose skills are meeting/approaching the ACTFL intermediate low proficiency benchmark.
 Students will continue to develop the skills of speaking, listening, writing and reading.
 Students will be expected to focus on grammar accuracy while meeting the appropriate proficiency targets.
 Hispanic culture is woven into the curriculum via textbook readings, class discussions, videos, and language lab activities.
 The target for this course is intermediate low.
 This course will be taught 90% in the target language.
-Intermediate Spanish III (8023T) Meets Expectations for Student Learning: 1,2,3,4,7 Elective Full Year Grades: 10-12 A Level Prerequisite: Demonstrated competency with Intermediate II language skills and teacher recommendation.
+Intermediate Spanish 3 (8023T) Meets Expectations for Student Learning: 1,2,3,4,7 Elective Full Year Grades: 10-12 A Level Prerequisite: Demonstrated competency with Intermediate 2 language skills and teacher recommendation.

 This course is designed for students who are meeting/approaching the ACTFL Intermediate Mid proficiency benchmark.
 Students will be exploring topics outside of their personal lives and honing on communication skills using those themes.
 The ability to narrate and manipulate various time frames will be practiced.
 The target for this course is intermediate mid.
 This course will be taught 90% in the target language.
-Intermediate Spanish III Honors (8026T) Meets Expectations for Student Learning: 1,2,3,4,7 Grades: 10-12 Honors Full Year Prerequisite: Demonstrated advanced competency with Intermediate II language skills and teacher recommendation.
+Intermediate Spanish 3 Honors (8026T) Meets Expectations for Student Learning: 1,2,3,4,7 Elective Full Year Grades: 10-12 Honors Prerequisite: Demonstrated advanced competency with Intermediate 2 language skills and teacher recommendation.
 This course is designed for students who meet the ACTFL Intermediate Mid proficiency benchmark.
-This course will prepare students to approach the advanced low ACTFL proficiency benchmark by the use of historical and contemporary themes This course is conducted primarily in Spanish and is intended for students who wish to pursue AP Spanish.
+This course will prepare students to approach the advanced low ACTFL proficiency benchmark by the use of historical and contemporary themes - This course is conducted primarily in Spanish and is intended for students who wish to pursue AP Spanish.
 The target for the course is intermediate mid.
 The class will be conducted entirely in the target language.
-Intermediate Spanish IV (8024T) Meets Expectations for Student Learning: 1,2,3,4,7 Grades: 11-12 A Level Elective Full Year Prerequisite: Demonstrated competency with Intermediate III language skills and teacher recommendation.
+Intermediate Spanish 4 (8024T) Meets Expectations for Student Learning: 1,2,3,4,7 Elective Full Year Grades: 11-12 A Level $Prerequisite: \ Demonstrated \ competency \ with \ Intermediate \ 3 \ language \ skills \ and \ teacher$ recommendation.